adaptdk/drupal-docker-compose/README.md

 ## For Drupal 8
 Setup a symlink from your webroot folder to html.

+    Copy docker-compose-d8.yml to your project root.

+    Rename to docker-compose.yml

     ln -s ./web html

     Run: docker-compose up